" My Dog Sounds Congested When Sleeping - Is Something Wrong? – Wild Earth

 Rule Out Potential Causes

-1. Consider whether your dog’s age or breed is the result of their congestion.
+1. Consider whether your dog’s breed is the cause of their congestion.

-2. If their weight is the cause, ensure they are on a healthy diet with plenty of playtime and exercise.
+2. Ensure they are on a healthy diet with plenty of playtime and exercise.
+Your veterinarian can help you develop a safe weight loss plan for your pup if they’re overweight.

-4. Schedule them a dental check-up if it's been a while.
+4. Schedule a dental check-up if it's been a while.

-Pay attention to the time of year your dog snores.
-If your dog snores more in the summer, they are likely to experience seasonal allergies.
+5. Pay attention to the time of year your dog snores.
+If your dog snores more in a specific season every year, they are likely to experience seasonal allergies.

-Once you rule out any potential causes, you can narrow down what the root cause is.
-If it’s something you can help with, such as their weight, start by working on that issue.
-On the other hand, if you’re unsure or you suspect it’s something outside your control, your veterinarian can create the right treatment plan if needed.
+Once you’ve considered the basics, you can narrow down what the root cause is.
+If you’re unsure or you suspect it’s something outside your control, your veterinarian can create the right treatment plan for your dog.

 Try Home Remedies